Morphea

-Morphea is a form of scleroderma that involves isolated patches of hardened skin on the face, hands, and feet, or anywhere else on the body, with no internal organ involvement.
+Morphea is a form of scleroderma that mainly involves isolated patches of hardened skin on the face, hands, and feet, or anywhere else on the body, usually with no internal organ involvement.
+However, in Deep Morphea inflammation and sclerosis can be found in the deep dermis, panniculus, fascia, superficial muscle and bone.

 Signs and symptoms

 Morphea most often presents as macules or plaques a few centimeters in diameter, but also may occur as bands or in guttate lesions or nodules.

 Morphea is a thickening and hardening of the skin and subcutaneous tissues from excessive collagen deposition.
 Morphea includes specific conditions ranging from very small plaques only involving the skin to widespread disease causing functional and cosmetic deformities.
 Morphea discriminates from systemic sclerosis by its supposed lack of internal organ involvement.
 This classification scheme does not include the mixed form of morphea in which different morphologies of skin lesions are present in the same individual.
 Up to 15% of morphea patients may fall into this previously unrecognized category.

 Cause

 Physicians and scientists do not know what causes morphea.
 Case reports and observational studies suggest there is a higher frequency of family history of autoimmune diseases in patients with morphea.
 Tests for autoantibodies associated with morphea have shown results in higher frequencies of anti-histone and anti-topoisomerase IIa antibodies.
 Case reports of morphea co-existing with other systemic autoimmune diseases such as primary biliary cirrhosis, vitiligo, and systemic lupus erythematosus lend support to morphea as an autoimmune disease.

 Borrelia burgdorferi infection may be relevant for the induction of a distinct autoimmune type of scleroderma; it may be called "Borrelia-associated early onset morphea" and is characterized by the combination of disease onset at younger age, infection with B. burgdorferi, and evident autoimmune phenomena as reflected by high-titer antinuclear antibodies.